bdbarnett/mpdisplay/README.md

 [LVGL_MicroPython](https://github.com/kdschlosser/lvgl_micropython) is created by community member Kevin Schlosser.
 It has several improvements over the official repo.
 Most significant as far as drivers are concerned, it includes mp_lcd_bus, which are very fast SPI, i80 and RGB bus drivers written in C for ESP32 platforms.
 MPDisplay works with the mp_lcd_bus bus drivers in LVGL_MicroPython.

 ## Nano-GUI on MicroPython
-[Nano-GUI](https://github.com/peterhinch/micropython-nano-gui) is a graphics platform written in MicroPython for MicroPython.
+[Nano-GUI](https://github.com/peterhinch/micropython-nano-gui) is a graphics library written in MicroPython for MicroPython.
 It provides its own drivers, but it is modular and may use the drivers provided by MPDisplay as well.
 The benefit of using MPDisplay with Nano-Gui is that more displays are supported, particularly I80 and RGB Bus displays.
 [Micro-GUI](https://github.com/peterhinch/micropython-micro-gui) uses Nano-GUI compatible drivers, so you may use MPDisplay with Micro-GUI as well.

 # Quickstart
 Flash your board with your preferred version of MicroPython listed above.

-## Install with mip on a network connected board
+## Install with mip
+Replace YOUR_BOARD_HERE with your the directory from [board_configs](board_configs) that matches your installation OR leave that line out and manually install the board_config.py and drivers per the Manual installation directions.

+### On a network connected board, at the REPL:
 ```
 import mip
 mip.install("github:bdbarnett/mpdisplay", target="/")
 mip.install("github:bdbarnett/mpdisplay/board_configs/YOUR_BOARD_HERE", target="/")
 ```

-## Install with mpremote on non-network connected board
+### On a non-network connected board, use mpremote from your computer's command line:
 ```
 mpremote mip install --target=/ "github:bdbarnett/mpdisplay"
 mpremote mip install --target=/ "github:bdbarnett/mpdisplay/board_configs/YOUR_BOARD_HERE"